Madhavrajput/Sedebar-Menu/README.md

 # Sedebar-Menu
-This is a demo for creating a menubar on left of the side.
+This is a demo for creating a menubar on left of the side..